FastJ aggregation into SGLF takes too much memory

 the fastj2cgflib converts FastJ to SGLF by loading all the FastJ tiles into memory.
 If we assume the FastJ are sorted, or if we load the FastJ tiles and sort them ourselves, we can drastically reduce the memory footprint of the resulting SGLF creation.

 Since each tile step only requires knowledge of other tile in the same tile step, we can free memory of data after we've processed the tile step.

 Currently, even for moderate datasets, memory usage can balloon to upwards of 100G+.

-#1 Updated by Abram Connelly over 1 year ago
+#1 Updated by Abram Connelly about 2 years ago

 - Status changed from New to In Progress

 A partial update: The new fjcsv2sglf code that converts from FastJ to SGLF still loads the whole SGLF into memory but:

 - fjt that is used to provide FastJ in CSV format has been altered to allow for unordered output of FastJ which

 fjcsv2sglfcan then take and process.

 - uses a